Urdu Language 2 (PG)

 - the ability to understand passages in written Urdu of medium length on everyday and some specialised topics

 - the ability to produce passages in written Urdu of medium length on everyday and some specialised topics

 - the ability to understand spoken Urdu of medium complexity on everyday and some specialised topics

 - the ability to engage in short spoken discourse of medium complexity on everyday and some specialised topics

 Total of 20 weeks teaching with 4 hours classroom contact per week in language classes.

 Scope and syllabus

-The course provides teaching and learning of intermediate level Urdu language with emphasis on practical written and spoken Urdu.
-The course covers complex points of word and sentence structure as well as textual relations in Urdu writing and discourse.
+The module provides teaching and learning of intermediate level Urdu language with emphasis on practical written and spoken Urdu.
+It covers complex points of word and sentence structure as well as textual relations in Urdu writing and discourse.
 Communicative practice and structural knowledge is established through reading and discussing a variety of Urdu texts dealing with different topics and of different length and complexity.

 Method of assessment